-The Acadiana Center for the Arts theater was a full house on Thursday night as people gathered to hear entrepreneurs pitch their ideas for potential investment opportunities at The Vault.
-As part of the INNOV8 series, this dynamic event was presented by InventureWorks, a Lafayette based company with the passion for helping innovators and investing partners come together and give life to new ideas.
+The Acadiana Center for the Arts theater was a full house Thursday night as people gathered to hear entrepreneurs pitch their ideas for potential investment opportunities at The Vault.
+Part of INNOV8 Lafayette, this event was presented by InventureWorks, a Lafayette based company with a passion for helping innovators and investing partners come together and give life to new ideas.

-Each contestant had fifteen minutes to present their ideas to the panel of investors and await their fate.
-After much discussion, the investors decided what ideas had the most appeal to reward with the cash and the evening ended with two of the entrepreneurs receiving funding.
-Steve Moore of Dallas, TX, owner of Mosquito Steve and Roderick Calhoun of Beaumont, CA, owner of Gotta'GO now have a little more fuel to keep their dreams growing.
+Each contestant had 15 minutes to present his ideas to the panel of investors and await his fate.
+After much discussion, the investors decided what ideas had the most appeal to reward with the cash, and the evening ended with two of the entrepreneurs receiving funding.
+Steve Moore of Dallas, owner of Mosquito Steve, and Roderick Calhoun of Beaumont, Calif., owner of Gotta'GO, now have a little more fuel to keep their dreams growing.

-To learn more about this local entrepreneur and his products, visit his website at www.oakheart.info.
+To learn more about this local entrepreneur and his products, click here.